 Captain’s log: Stardate 202011.23.
 For the past few weeks I’ve been corresponding with the legendary Hollywood director Ralph Senensky, who directed seven episodes of Star Trek: TOS, including This Side of Paradise, Metamorphosis, Obsession, and Bread & Circuses.
 I sent him an article about my Star Trek class and he was great impressed.
 He then introduced me to Mark A. Altman, who is a best-selling Star Trek author plus a writer/producer in Hollywood.
 Today I received a nice letter from Ralph on Facebook, and I thought I would post it here.
 Live long and prosper.

 Captain’s log: Stardate 20207.27.
 The semester that just ended had to be taught online only and my students had to use Netflix Korea to watch the episodes.
 Sadly, Star Trek II, III and IV were not available, so I had to substitute additional episodes of TOS.
 Next semester will also be online, but the exams are supposed to be face-to-face, unlike last semester.
-In other news I just ordered some Star Trek face masks from vendors on Etsy, and I had an artist use Photoshop to make me Kirk on the bridge of the Enterprise.
+In other news I just ordered some Star Trek face masks from vendors on Etsy, and I had an artist paint me as a bearded Captain Kirk.
 Take a look.
 Will post photos of me wearing the Star Trek masks when they arrive.
 Live long and prosper.

 Captain’s log: Stardate 201903.31.
 As Korea’s first Star Trek professor and its first foreign civics professor, I follow the philosophy of Gene Roddenberry, the creator of Star Trek, which advocates gender and racial equality.
 To that end, I just made donations to the United Negro College Fund and HeForShe, a movement sponsored by the UN to promote gender equality.
 Star Trek was a ground-breaking show for its time, and showed men and women of different races working together as equals, and I want to be involved in making this a reality in my lifetime.
 Live long and prosper.